utmstack/Documentation/QuickStart.md

 - **80/TCP**: Web-based GUI Redirector (Restrict to admin and security analyst workstations).
 - **443/TCP**: Web-based GUI (Restrict to admin and security analyst workstations).
 - **9090/TCP**: Cockpit Web-based Interface (Restrict to admin workstation).
+- **9000/TCP**: Purpose: Agent-to-Master Communication (Required for communication between UTMStack agents and the master server).
+- **9001/TCP**: Purpose: Agent-to-Master Communication (Required for communication between UTMStack agents and the master server).
+- **50051/TCP**: Purpose: Agent-to-Master Communication (Required for communication between UTMStack agents and the master server).

 ### Setup SSL with Certbot (Optional, but recommended):
 If you haven't manually installed an SSL certificate, use Certbot to generate one for your domain.
 This ensures encrypted connections for your users.